Annual Environmental Events

 The Kalamazoo River Voyage is an annual guided canoe trip highlighting cultural and environmental points of interest for youth ages 12-20 down the Kalamazoo River.

-The Tribe and partners celebrate the successful rearing of Kalamazoo River nmé (lake sturgeon) from egg or larvae to juvenile fish by inviting the public to help release the fish back into the river.
+The Tribe honors the Kalamazoo River nmé (lake sturgeon) annually by celebrating and acknowledging our relatives, the nmé.
+During years that egg or larvae are successfully collected and reared to juvenile fish, the community helps release the fish back into the river.
 The event includes educational booths, food, ceremony and a focus on increasing nmé awareness and appreciation.
-The Lake Sturgeon Release Celebration typically takes place at the end of August - beginning of September, depending on when the nmé are ready.
+The Nmé Celebration typically takes place at the end of August – beginning of September.

 Mnomen Harvest & Restoration